RayhaanT/advent-2021/README.md

 Code for my Advent of Code 2021 attempts.

-Written in Python/C/C++ (depending on how fast I wanted to be or how difficult the problem appeared)
+Written in Python/C/C++.
+Python is generally written first for speed and then translated to C later.

 `make day=[i]` will compile C solutions for the ith day into the executable `out`.